-Configure DRAM Timing (By SPD)
+Configure DRAM Timing by SPD (Enabled)

 When this item is set to enable, the DDR timing is configured using SPD.
 SPD (Serial Presence Detect) is located on the memory modules, BIOS reads information coded in SPD during system boot up.